unexist/birdhouse/README.md

 # Birdhouse

 This is fun project to create small birdhouse, attached with motion sensor and cam.
+When there is motion detected, the cam shoots a picture and it is going to be transmitted via telegram.

 # Parts list